 Depending on the time you arrive, it may be bedtime soon.
 Follow your normal routine with the kids—brush teeth, read a book, say your prayers.
 A travel day is hard, and everyone needs to recoup a little.

 The last thing you are going to want to do at this point is to go grocery shopping—and with Grocery Concierge you don’t have to if staying on Navarre Beach or Pensacola Beach.
-Send us your list at least 3 days in advance, including diapers, or other baby needs, and we will shop, deliver and stock everything for you so that you can finally start your vacation Grocery-Concierge.com/grocery-delivery
+Send us your list at least 3 days in advance, including diapers, or other baby needs, and we will shop, deliver and stock everything BEFORE you arrive so that you can finally start your vacation and enjoy it more.
+Grocery-Concierge.com/grocery-delivery

 For more tips on what to do to keep your family safe, check out my article Travel Tips-Covid 19.

 And check out these articles written by other young mothers: